rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 Both steps are heavily `OSPlugin` dependent.
 The `ElementalRegistration.spec.elemental.install` is a schemaless field that can be used to pass arbitrary data to the `OSPlugin`, when executing this phase.

-This phase is ran using the `elemental-agent --install` argument.
+This phase is ran using the `elemental-agent install` command.
-Note that if `elemental-agent --register --install` is used, this phase will happen automatically after the registration has been finalized.
+Note that if `elemental-agent register --install` is used instead, this phase will happen automatically after the registration has been finalized.

 ### Bootstrapping